Master of Science in Business Administration Concentration in Finance

 Overview of the M.S.
 Program

 The Master of Science (MS) programs give students more emphasis in the specialty area than traditional MBA programs.
-Fogelman MSBA graduates work on several goals such as (1) acquiring theoretical and practical financial knowledge and skills consistent with 21st century organizational needs and financial industry careers (2) learning about academic opportunities for future success in financial certification exams or a terminal degree in Finance (3) becoming well-rounded professionals consistent with the needs in a wide variety of working situations.
+Fogelman MSBA graduates work on several goals such as: (1) acquiring theoretical and practical financial knowledge and skills consistent with 21st century organizational needs and financial industry careers; (2) learning about academic opportunities for future success in financial certification exams or a terminal degree in Finance; and (3) becoming well-rounded professionals consistent with the needs in a wide variety of working situations.

 Applying to the M.S.B.A.
 Program in Finance

 Prospective students applying to the Finance program should submit an online application and pay the relevant application fee ($35 for domestic students and $60 for international students).
-They should also send transcripts of the undergraduate work and test scores on either the GRE or GMAT to the Graduate Admissions Office.
-Candidates may get more information about taking the GRE on campus by going to www.memphis.edu/testing.
+They should also send transcripts of their undergraduate work and test scores on either the GRE or GMAT to the Graduate Admissions Office.
 Once applications are complete, the Graduate Admissions Office forwards them to the Graduate Programs Office and the FIR department for review.
 For US students, the Fall application deadline is July 1.
 The Spring application deadline is December 1.

 Well-qualified undergraduate students who are in their final year of the BBA program in the Fogelman College may benefit from the Accelerated BBA/MSBA Finance program.
 Interested students must make an appointment with the MSBA Finance program coordinator prior to registering for their final semester of undergraduate work.
 These students must hold an undergraduate GPA of 3.25 or above.
 Once accepted in the accelerated program, students may register for up to 9 hours of graduate courses that may count for both undergraduate and graduate credit.
 As a result, students would be able to earn the MSBA Finance degree with only 24 hours beyond the BBA degree.
 Another benefit of the accelerated program is that prospective graduate students can avoid the GRE/GMAT requirement.